hariharankura/android_communication/README.md

 Here, Android App acts the client which communicates with the server wirelessly over WiFi.
 Steps to develop Android code:

+1) Create a new Android Studio Project with Empty Activity.

-1) Add control buttons to xml file.
+2) Add control buttons to xml file.

-2) Assign OnClick listener to each button and run AsyncTask for each button press.
+3) Assign OnClick listener to each button and run AsyncTask for each button press.

-3) For every button press, new AsyncTask needs to be created and executed.
+4) For every button press, new AsyncTask needs to be created and executed.
 Pass extened path string to the AsyncTask.

-4) In the AsyncTask class, open http connection with the respective link and request GET method to request from Server.
+5) In the AsyncTask class, open http connection with the respective link and request GET method to request from Server.